Tomb of Eve

 Richard Francis Burton mentions seeing it in his translation of the Book of a Thousand Nights and a Night.

 According to the Islamic religion, Eve is considered the grandmother of humanity, which influenced the name "Jeddah" meaning grandmother in Arabic.

 Mentions

 Angelo Pesce mentions the site in his book on Jeddah and the earliest documented reference to the tomb:

 British Acting Consul S. R. Jordan, writing in early 1926, describes the tomb as follows:

 Dimensions

-Émile-Félix Gautier estimates the length of the tomb to about 130 m.
+Émile-Félix Gautier estimates the length of the tomb as about 130 m.

 The publicist Sirdar Ikbal Ali Shah mentions about the dimensions:

 Aun Ar-Rafiq (Amir in Hijaz 1882–1905) tried to demolish the tomb, but that caused a public outcry.
 He then said: "But think you that 'our mother' was so tall?
 If the stupidity is international, let the tomb stand".

+However, this is not really surprising as a Hadith 3326 from Sahih al-Bukhari (known as the most authentic collection of hadith) narrated by Abu Hurairah states that Adam was created 60 cubits tall (about 30 meters), and that people in Paradise will look like Adam.